 Temporary Foreign Workers Program

 The Temporary Foreign Worker Program comes under the Canada temporary work visas.
 It provides opportunities for you as a foreign worker to get a job in Canada.
 With a TFWP, you may only work in Canada for six months.
 But you can extend it.
 When you are in Canada under a TFWP, you have to work only for one employer.
 Also, You have to obey the Canadian rules.
 When the visa expiry gets close, you can extend it as well.
 In this stage, if you find a new employer, you can extend your visa to work for him/her.
-To find out more about the TFWP, you can visit How to Get a Job in Canada with a Temporary Foreign Worker Program? blog.
+To find out more about the TFWP, you can visit the article from the left sidebar.

 Open Work Permit

 Canada Open Work Permit allows you to move to Canada to work.
 To do so, you need a job offer from a Canadian employer.
 The employer in Canada needs a Labour Market Impact Assessment (LMIA) from the Canadian authorities to hire a foreign worker.
 But in the open work permit, they don’t need to get the LMIA.
 In this program, when you arrive in Canada, you can change your employer and the location you work for.
-To find out more about the Canada Open work Permit, you can visit How to apply for a Canada Open Work Permit? blog.
+To find out more about the Canada Open work Permit, you can visit the related article from the left sidebar.

 Post Graduate Work Permit (PGWP)

 If your student visa in Canada is about to expire, but you want to get job experience, then Post Graduate Work Permit is your option.
 The Canadian government allows foreign students to get work experience under the PGWP.
-To find out more about PGWP, you could visit Canada Post Graduate Work Permit (PGWP) blog.
+To find out more about PGWP, you could visit Canada Post Graduate Work Permit (PGWP article from the left sidebar.

 Working Holiday Visa

-If you need to know more about Canada Working Holiday Visa, you could pay a visit to How to apply for Canada working holiday visa blog.
+If you need to know more about Canada Working Holiday Visa, you could pay a visit to How to apply for Canada working holiday visa article from left sidebar.

 5. Business Visa